cdapio/cdap/cdap-examples/Purchase/README.md

 # Purchase example

-Example application that reads purchase data from a Stream, processes the data via a Workflow, and makes it available via REST interface of a Service.
+Example application that reads purchase data from a Stream, processes the data via a Workflow, and makes it available via ad-hoc querying and REST interface of a Service.

 Features introduced: Custom Dataset with ad-hoc querying capability, Workflow, and MapReduce.